Our Application for 2022-23 is Closed.

 1. What is FASTrack?

-FASTrack is a first-year learning community that helps students transition from high school to college.
+FASTrack is a first-year learning community that helps students transition into college.

 2. Can I apply to FASTrack before being accepted into the university?